How to Use Your Credit Card for Everything

 Credit cards have such a bad reputation that most people wouldn’t consider using a credit card for everything.
 But, there are some benefits that make using your credit card as your main method of payment worth it.

-You earn more rewards.
 The benefits of using your credit card for everything increase when you use a credit card that has rewards.
 You can rack up hundreds in cash rewards, miles, or points by using your credit card for all your monthly expenses.
-Of course, if your credit card has a cap on the number of rewards you earn or use, you may have to switch to another card to maximize you rewards benefits.
+Of course, if your credit card has a cap on the number of rewards you earn or use, you may have to switch to another card to maximize your rewards benefits.

 How to Make It Work

 Paying for everything with a credit card works best when you use only one credit card rather than spreading your transactions across multiple credit cards.
 That way you only have to worry about paying off one credit card balance rather than more than one.

 Make Sure You Have Enough Available Credit

 Using your credit card for all your purchases requires you to have a credit limit large enough to support your spending.
 If you’re not there yet, continue using your credit card responsibly by making purchases and paying them in full and on time each month.
 With time, your credit card issuer will increase your credit limit.
 You can also pay off your credit card more often during the month to free up credit so you can continue spending with your card.

 If the plan is to use your credit card for all your purchases, take your debit card out of the rotation.
 What happens when you use your debit card is that you reduce the balance in your checking account and make it harder to pay your balance in full.

 Pay Your Balance in Full Each Month